Timber external doors

 Article from the TRADA Timber Industry Yearbook 2015

-Joinery is the non-structural use of wood, such as windows, doors, cladding boards, skirting boards, door linings, staircases and architraves.
-It also includes decking components such as decking boards, handrails and banisters, as well as solar shading.
-Joinery is known as 'internal' for applications inside a building and 'external' when...
+Joinery is the non-structural use of wood and includes windows, doors, cladding boards, skirting boards, door linings, staircases and architraves.
+It also includes decking components such as decking boards, handrails and banisters, as well as less common items such as timber fins for solar shading.
+Joinery is known as ‘internal’ for applications inside a building...